-It's time for all 22 authors of the Corman-Drosten Review Report to confront “social media science”
+It's time for all living authors of the Corman-Drosten Review Report to confront “social media science”

-The 22 authors of the Corman-Drosten Review Report1 — a critique of Corman et al.’s PCR paper — need to confront a key, now-obvious omission from their analysis: the virologists’ acknowledgment that their RT-PCR protocol began with and was directed by rumors of a SARS-related coronavirus causing a outbreak of mysterious pneumonia in Wuhan, China.
+The living authors of the Corman-Drosten Review Report1 — a critique of Corman et al.’s PCR paper — need to confront a key, now-obvious omission from their analysis: the virologists’ acknowledgment that their RT-PCR protocol began with and was directed by rumors of a SARS-related coronavirus causing an outbreak of mysterious pneumonia in Wuhan, China.

 Genesis